sphinx-gallery/sphinx-gallery/README.rst

     :alt: Documentation Status

-Sphinx extension for automatic generation of an example gallery.
+A Sphinx extension that builds an HTML version of any python script and puts it into an examples gallery.

 It is extracted from the scikit-learn project and aims to be an independent general purpose extension.